 On Point Cyber attributes operational success to our organic and transparent business approach.
 We believe that business is personal, ethics are critical, and that companies have a duty to contribute to the communities that support them.
 Our goal is to profit, not at the expense of others, but by teaming with them while exploring future developments.

-In light of significant advanced and adaptive cyber threats posed by unfriendly countries and satellite-sponsored nations, it is imperative to protect personal, social, consumer, commercial, government, critical infrastructure, and national defense networks, because we never want to experience the dangerous and catastrophic consequences of failure.
+A primary commitment of ours, in light of significant advanced and adaptive cyber threats posed by unfriendly countries and satellite-sponsored nations, is the protection of personal, social, consumer, commercial, government, critical infrastructure, and national defense networks, because we never want to experience the dangerous and catastrophic consequences of failure.
 We remain on point, developing information and resources to identify potential cyber solutions, because a viable cyber defense today becomes obsolete tomorrow, as new technologies emerge.

 Ultimately, the OPC mission is to identify that technology or product with the potential to change positively how we exist through computers, contributing to a safer, freer, and more competent and manageable experience – a world where machines protect and enhance life.

-On Point Cyber listens to, and collaborates with, U.S. military, government, and commercial communities to develop a real understanding of their cyber security needs.
-We introduce new and emerging technology solutions to evolving information security challenges.
-Our technical experts have deep scientific, strategic, and operational understanding of information technology, and the experience to filter the value of new technologies and/or engineer solutions to protect our government, critical infrastructure, and commercial interests.
+On Point Cyber listens to, and collaborates with government, and commercial communities to develop a real understanding of their technological needs.
+We introduce new and emerging technology solutions to evolving information technology challenges.
+Our technical experts have deep scientific, strategic, and operational understanding of information technology, and the experience to filter the value of new technologies and/or engineer solutions for government, critical infrastructure, and commercial entities.

 On Point Cyber understands the many challenges inherent with introducing a new technology or product to markets, in terms of perceptions, performance, and sustainability.
 What initially appears to be evolutionary, new, or of compelling value can be the antithesis when those who present their claims evade critical disclosure for fear of losing opportunity.
 We take every measure possible to study deeply both the developer and their claims because every time we introduce a new technology or product to market, we put others and our credibility at risk.